-Due to the Subpart C of OSHA construction rules, routine inspections of materials, job sites, and equipment need to be made by the competent persons that are designated by employers to perform these tasks.
+Due to Subpart C of OSHA construction rules, routine inspections of materials, job sites, and equipment need to be completed by the competent persons that are designated by employers to perform these tasks.

 To have a qualified, competent person able to perform these inspections on site, construction employers designate a supervisor, safety representative, or foreman as the competent person.
-To be able to perform the duties, this designated person will be required to participate in an OSHA 30 hour training course to act as a supplement to their current knowledge about potential on-job hazards and OSHA policies.
+To be able to perform the duties, this designated person will be required to participate in a 30-hour OSHA training course to act as a supplement to their current knowledge about potential on-job hazards and OSHA policies.

 It is important that an employer exercise caution when designating a competent person as they need to not only be knowledgeable in the OSHA standards, but also have extensive experience that would allow them to be able to identify the proper equipment, safety procedures, and possible hazards.
 No matter how long the employee has been on the job, if they are not knowledgeable in every aspect of the project process, they should not be selected.

 What Are the Differences Between Competent Persons and Qualified Persons?